termstandard/colors/README.md

 00000000: 1b50 3124 7234 306d 1b5c 0a              .P1$r40m.\.
 ```

-This terminal replied the color is `40` - it has not accepted our request to
+This terminal replied that the color is `40` - it has not accepted our request
-set `48:2:1:2:3`.
+to set `48:2:1:2:3`.

 ```
 ^[P0$r^[\